Sarthak-1408/RNN-and-NLP/README.md

 # Recurrent Neural Network (RNN) and Natural Language Processing (NLP)

 In this Repo , I'm covered the RNN related topics like LSTM  , Birectional LSTM etc and also some Projects related to RNN.
- - Stock Price using LSTM
+ - Stock Price Forcasting using LSTM
  - Fake News Prediction using LSTM
  - Fake News Prediction using Birdirectional LSTM